tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 Value: a single `SignatureScheme` ({{!RFC8446, Section 4.2.3}}) to use for authentication.

-This is equivalent to a literal
-"signature_algorithms" extension consisting solely of this group.
+This is equivalent to a literal "signature_algorithms" extension consisting solely of this group.
+When this element is included, `CertificateVerify.algorithm` is omitted.

+Static vectors (see {{static-vectors}}):
+* `CertificateVerify.signature`, if the `SignatureScheme` has a fixed output size.

 In JSON, the
 signature algorithm is listed by the code point name in {{RFC8446,